 Roll Tide!
-No. Alabama beats Notre Dame 31-14 in Rose Bowl
+No. 1 Alabama beats Notre Dame 31-14 in Rose Bowl

 While the location for this Rose Bowl was truly untraditional, the Crimson Tide (12-0, No. 1 CFP) playing for the national title is a common occurrence in seven seasons of the CFP.

 “I don’t think there’s anything quite like the Rose Bowl, the tradition, the setting, the mountains.
-It’s just a phenomenal experience … which our players had gotten that opportunity,” coach Nick Saban said.
+It’s just a phenomenal experience … wish our players had gotten that opportunity,” coach Nick Saban said.

 But Saban and the Tide will take yet another win in the home of the NFL’s Dallas Cowboys, which the coach called one of college football’s finest venues, and moving on in the playoff.